 There were numerous other preparations ahead of their arrival.
 Sa-Aliten fabricated a great many of the rolls of the photo-sensitive celluloid materials he would use while making the documentary, as well as cleaning, polishing, lubricating, adjusting and generally fettling the mechanisms of the cameras, projectors, lenses, microphones, editors, splicers and sundry miscellaneous equipment that would be needed during filming.

 For their own protection, the ship had produced a pair of the wasp-striped suits which long and painful training had conditioned the inhabitants of Island Rock to respect as unassailable - most of the time - to somehow resist their most basic instincts to attack and kill anything that might be either a threat or a source of food.
-The TTT insisted on putting them through a series of training exercises, designed to teach them the best way of avoiding triggering the Islanders' aggressive instincts and, after a very considerable argument with both Ingeta and Sa-Aliten, insisting on backing up both of them.
-Ingeta privately considered that she had agreed to being backed-up only because she suspected that the TTT would have recorded her mind-state anyway, notwithstanding the general Culture prohibition of reading the minds of sentient creatures.
+The Thinking Things Through insisted on putting them through a series of training exercises, designed to teach them the best way of avoiding triggering the Islanders' aggressive instincts and, after a very considerable argument with both Ingeta and Sa-Aliten, insisting on backing up both of them.
+Ingeta privately considered that she had agreed to being backed-up only because she suspected that the ship would have recorded her mind-state anyway, notwithstanding the general Culture prohibition of reading the minds of sentient creatures.

 Ingeta glanced at Sa-Aliten, who nodded.